Shamsuddin Ilyas Shah: Military campaigns

 Ilyas Shah maintained an army of 90,000 cavalry and many elephants.
 In 1346, As the ruler of Satgaon, Ilyas Shah led the very first Muslim army into Nepal.
 He first occupied the Tirhut region, which he divided into two parts.
 The part north of the Budhi Gandaki River were restored to Raja Kameshwar Thakur of the Oiniwar dynasty, while Ilyas kept the southern part for himself, stretching from Begusarai to Nepal Terai.
 Its headquarters was situated in the village of Ukkacala (later known as Hajipur in his honour), where Ilyas had constructed a large fort and urbanised the area.
 Ilyas then thrust through the Terai plains with his army, into the Kathmandu Valley ruled by Jayaraja Deva.
 His army sacked the temple of Swayambhunath and looted Kathmandu city for three days, returning to Bengal with plentiful spoils.
 None of the existing buildings in Kathmandu valley predates the raid.
 However, the temple of Changu Narayan was never sacked as the Islamic forces could never locate the temple.

 Ilyas Shah then invaded Orissa, which was ruled by Bhanudeva II of the Eastern Ganga dynasty.
 He further sacked Jajpur, Cuttack and reached as far as the Chilika Lake.
 The Jagannath Temple was also desecrated during the invasion.
 He also led a successful campaign against the Kamarupa kingdom in present-day Assam, being the first Muslim king to capture Guwahati.
 Ilyas Shah also founded the city of Hajipur and first settled in 1350 AD.

 In November 1353, the Delhi Sultan Firuz Shah Tughluq launched an invasion of Bengal.
 His army occupied Pandua.
 Ilyas Shah and his forces retreated to the fortress of Ekdala.
 The Delhi Sultan laid siege to the fortress for two months.
 The Delhi Sultanate's forces then began withdrawing.
 Ilyas Shah began to pursue the Delhi army and reached as far as Varanasi.
 The Delhi army formidably fought back.
 Firuz Shah returned to Delhi in 1355.
 Ilyas Shah regained control of Bengal and his realm extended up to the Koshi River.

 The extent of Ilyas Shah's campaigns, including his conquest of major Indian cultural centers, was considered "world-conquering" in the context of medieval India.
 This led to him being styled as "the second Alexander" in the same manner as Alauddin Khalji.

+Administration

+The Bengal Sultanate under Ilyas Shah was an absolute monarchy, and took influence from Persianate traditions.

+Unification of Bengal

+Ilyas worked under the service of the Delhi Sultanate, though it is not confirmed if he was positioned in Bengal from the start.
+Some have claimed that Ilyas was originally based in Delhi and moved to Bengal after problems arose, while others claim that his family had migrated to Bengal long before.

+According to Banglapedia, Ilyas was initially working under Malik Firuz in Delhi.
+Nevertheless, Ilyas eventually served under Izzuddin Yahya, the imperial provincial governor of Satgaon in present-day South Bengal.